CotalkerPartners/mongo-xlsx/README.md

 IMPORTANT: Pre-ALPHA quality.

-Mongo-xlsx is a utility module which provides tools to converts excels into data for mongoDB
+mongo-xlsx is a node.js utility module which provides tools that convert excel spreadsheets into/from MongoDB data.
+(MongoDB data -> Array of JSONs)

-The general conversion flow:
+The general data conversion flow:

 ```
 MongoDB   -> (extract data with mongoose.find)  -> MongoData -> (convert with mongoData2Xlsx)        -> file.xlsx